jupyterlab/jupyterlab/docs/source/user/rtc.rst

     To activate Real-Time Collaboration in JupyterLab, is necessary to install `jupyterlab_rtc <https://github.com/jupyterlab/jupyterlab_rtc>`_.

-From JupyterLab v4, is possible to activate Real-Time Collaboration by installing the extension `jupyterlab_rtc <https://github.com/jupyterlab/jupyterlab_rtc>`_.
+From JupyterLab v4, it is possible to activate Real-Time Collaboration by installing the extension `jupyterlab_rtc <https://github.com/jupyterlab/jupyterlab_rtc>`_.

 For more information about Real-Time Collaboration in JupyterLab, please check out